plancksecurity/foundation-planckObjCWrapper/README.md

 You can find the build artefacts in the `pEpMacOSAdapter/build` folder

-# HowToBuild pEpObjCAdapter for Linux
+# How to build pEpObjCAdapter for Linux

 See pEpObjCAdapter/pEpObjCAdapter/build-linux/README.md